n8n-io/n8n-docs/docs/courses/level-two/chapter-2.md

 ## Binary data

 So far, you have mainly worked with text data.
 But what if you want to process data that is not text?
 For example, images or PDF files.
-This is binary data, as it is represented in the binary numeral system.
+This is binary data, as it's represented in the binary numeral system.
 In this form, binary data doesn't offer you useful information, so it needs to be converted into a readable form.

 In n8n, you can process binary data with the following nodes: